-Over the course of the term so far, I have shown you how to use a variety of resources to learn about programming in Java, and each project has turned over more of the design to you.
-This final project caps that off by making you learn a new (Python-related) technology from start to finish.
+Over the course of the term so far, I have shown you how to use a variety of resources to learn about web programming using HTML/CSS and Javascript and Ruby on Rails, and each assignment and project has turned over more of the design to you.
+This final project caps that off by making you learn a new (JS- or Rails-related) technology from start to finish.
 That doesn't mean you can't ask me questions or use me as a resource-you can, and you should.
 I'll even help with design advice.
 But you're in the driver's seat on this one.

-The main constraint on the project is that whatever your program does should make substantial use of a Python library or technology that was not otherwise covered in class.
+The main constraint on the project is that whatever your program does should make substantial use of a Javascript or Ruby-on-Rails library/gem or technology that was not otherwise covered in class.